-Even though both the husband and wife have rights over each other, and the rights are pretty similar, there are a few concerns that show that husband rights in Islam is greater.
+Even though both the husband and wife have rights over each other, and the rights are pretty similar, there are a few concerns that show that the husband’s rights in Islam are greater.

 A wife has to obey her husband as long as he doesn’t command anything haram.
 This is one of the most important commands, which is greater than the obedience of parents after marriage to a wife.

-And there’s a famous hadith from Prophet Muhammad ﷺ that summaries that if people were commanded to prostrate before anyone after Allah, this would be women prostrating before their husbands.
+And there’s a famous hadith from Prophet Muhammad ﷺ that summary that if people were commanded to prostrate before anyone after Allah, this would be women prostrating before their husbands.

 This hadith alone shows the importance of the obedience of the husband, as long as it’s related to halal matters.